 The trackpad on your MacBook can be a wonderful way to navigate and get your work done.
 But at the same time, it can be a bit annoying, mostly if you’re not using it and hit it by mistake.

-Maybe you prefer to use a mouse instead of your trackpad, or even a different wireless trackpad that you connect to your Mac.
-So, you’re typing away, grab your mouse for something, begin typing again and your palm hits the trackpad.
+Maybe you prefer to use a mouse instead of your trackpad or even a different wireless trackpad that you connect to your Mac.
+So, you’re typing away, grab your mouse for something, begin typing again, and your palm hits the trackpad.
 Boom, what just happened on the screen?

-Disable the Mac trackpad when a mouse is connected
+Disable your MacBook’s built-in trackpad when a mouse is connected

-4) On the right, mark the checkbox next to Ignore built-in trackpad when mouse or wireless trackpad are present.
+- Mark the checkbox for “Ignore built-in trackpad when mouse or wireless trackpad is present.”

-Have you ever hit your trackpad by mistake and it caused a big problem?
+Have you ever hit your trackpad by mistake, and it caused a big problem?
 If so, and you use a mouse instead of your trackpad, then this setting is just what you need to make sure it doesn’t happen again.